 Let me repeat that the experiments have had a lot of impact on some clients and this can be unsettling.
 Tread carefully, and seek support, as necessary.
 Small, safe experiments offer more cautious progress.
 I have encouraged you to build on small victories in all these experiments but small steps can still have large consequences.
 Small defeats can invite larger-than-expected shocks to the system.
 More importantly, missing the smallest victory, with its smallest outcome, interferes with our progress and prevents us seeing any progress at all.
 At best, we stutter on; at worst, our self-confidence lessens.

-EXPERIMENT: The Road Map
+The Road Map to put it all together

 Take a piece of paper and use it in ‘landscape’ mode (side-ways on).
 At the bottom, draw an horizontal line all the way across.
 That will be your ‘t’ or time line.
 Then draw a vertical line about two-thirds of the way along that ‘t’ line.
 Draw it from almost top to bottom.
 That will be the events line located at ‘today’.
 See my example, below.